 Condensation is created within the house itself when the warm air rises into the loft space and mixes with the cold air in the loft space.
 The condensation created can lead to further problems with damp and mould throughout the loft space and the rest of your home.

 With condensation not able to develop in the property because the condensation barrier is moved to the roof line the chance of mould developing is reduced.

-Also spray foam insulation has no nutrients for mould to develop in and as it does not allow moisture through keeping the air drier causing no mould to develop.
+Also spray foam insulation has no nutrients for mould to develop upon and as it does not allow moisture through keeping the air drier causing no mould to develop.
 Protecting against mould development is especially important to those at greater risk of being affected by the bacteria and allergens that breed in mould.

 Insulation for Summer

 Spray foam insulation also has benefits during the warmer months, in the summer the loft space can trap heat from the sun making it very hot and uncomfortable in the house, particularly at night.
 Spray foam insulation acts as a barrier for the suns heat reducing the heat saturation and making your home a more comfortable place all year around.